maxpetul/C3X/README.md

    - Option not to unassign workers from tiles that become polluted
    - Pressing the Z key on the city screen toggles the zoom level of the map display
    - Option not to draw capital cities larger than they really are, named do_not_make_capital_cities_appear_larger
+   - Allow Civilopedia descriptions for units, civilizations, and game concepts to span multiple pages
+   - Double size of minimap when running in high definition (>= 1920 horizontal pixels)
+   - Option to show some popup messages as online-multiplayer-style notifications
+   - Option to switch debug mode on or off for games in progress
+   - Option to tint coast and sea tiles on minimap based on cultural borders
   #### Optimization
    - Optimize computation of trade networks
       - For details, see the info text file in the Trade Net X folder